tomdalling/ash/grammar.md

     >>> Shinen vekem shacafe.
 Shinen vessem {cake}.
     We will drink coffee and eat cake
-    (Literally: We will drink coffee.
-We will eat cake.)
+    (Literally: We will-drink coffee.
+We will-eat cake.)